 The increasing number of marketplaces as a place for investors to buy investment portfolios is the fruit of practicality and simplicity brought by FinTechs.
 Today, the complications that shadow investments have begun to disperse.
-The lengthy process that funds owners had to go through-starting with registration, prequalification, completing requirements, and meeting agents and fund managers-has become shorter, trimmed by FinTechs.
+The lengthy process that funds owners had to go through-starting with registration, pregualification, completing requirements, and meeting agents and fund managers-has become shorter, trimmed by FinTechs.
 All investors have to do now is open their computers or gadgets to meet with APERDs like Bareksa and Xdana, or visit marketplaces like Tokopedia and Bukalapak.

 Nevertheless, OJK keeps an eye on FinTechs development.
 OJK still sets their operations apart from financial services institutions like investment managers or securities companies.
 To OJK, investment managers of securities companies bear the risks because they issue investment products-while FinTechs only act as agents.
 Once FinTech companies start to produce their instruments, their status will change into a financial service company.

-40 business is categorized into just two: those with licenses as APERD such as Bareksa and Xdana, and those retailing mutual funds from APERD such as Bukalapak and Tokopedia.
+With this limitation, the type of FinTechs engaged in the micro-investment business is categorized into just two: those with licenses as APERD such as Bareksa and Xdana, and those retailing mutual funds from APERD such as Bukalapak and Tokopedia.